gruntjs/grunt-contrib-pug/README.md

 ## Release History

- * 2013-03-06   v0.5.0   Allow compilation to JS functions Support JST and AMD formats
+ * 2013-03-07   v0.5.0   Allow compilation to JS functions Support JST and AMD formats
- * 2013-02-14   v0.4.0   First official release for Grunt 0.4.0.
+ * 2013-02-15   v0.4.0   First official release for Grunt 0.4.0.
- * 2013-01-23   v0.4.0rc7   Updating grunt/gruntplugin dependencies to rc7.
+ * 2013-01-24   v0.4.0rc7   Updating grunt/gruntplugin dependencies to rc7.
 Changing in-development grunt/gruntplugin dependency versions from tilde version ranges to specific versions.
- * 2013-01-08   v0.4.0rc5   Updating to work with grunt v0.4.0rc5.
+ * 2013-01-09   v0.4.0rc5   Updating to work with grunt v0.4.0rc5.
 Switching to this.files api.
- * 2012-10-11   v0.3.1   Rename grunt-contrib-lib dep to grunt-lib-contrib.
+ * 2012-10-12   v0.3.1   Rename grunt-contrib-lib dep to grunt-lib-contrib.
- * 2012-09-23   v0.3.0   Options no longer accepted from global config key.
+ * 2012-09-24   v0.3.0   Options no longer accepted from global config key.
- * 2012-09-09   v0.2.0   Refactored from grunt-contrib into individual repo.
+ * 2012-09-10   v0.2.0   Refactored from grunt-contrib into individual repo.

 ---

 Task submitted by [Eric Woroshow](http://ericw.ca/)

-*This file was generated on Thu Mar 21 2013 18:55:34.*
+*This file was generated on Mon May 06 2013 22:28:24.*